-- Ischaemic heart disease should be considered in all COPD patients depending on their risk factor profile.
-The cardiovascular risk may be assessed by the global risk calculator, which can be found on the US National Heart Blood Lung Institute website and treatment initiated based on the current recommendations. - During and for at least 30 days after acute COPD exacerbations, there is an increased risk of myocardial damage in patients with concomitant ischemic heart disease.
-Patients who demonstrate abnormal cardiac troponins in isolation are at increased risk of adverse outcomes including short-term (30 day) and long-term mortality.
-21 - ► The treatment of ischaemic heart disease should be according to guidelines irrespective of the presence of COPD and vice versa.
+Ischaemic heart disease should be considered in all COPD patients depending on their risk factor profile.
+The cardiovascular risk may be assessed by the global risk calculator, which can be found on the US National Heart Blood Lung Institute website19 and treatment initiated based on the current recommendations.

+▶ During, and for at least 90 days after, acute COPD exacerbations there is an increased risk of cardiovascular events (death, myocardial infarction, stroke, unstable angina, and transient ischemic attack) in patients at high risk of concomitant IHD.20 Hospitalization for an acute COPD exacerbation has been associated with 90-day mortality of acute myocardial infarction, ischemic stroke, and intracranial hemorrhage.21 Patients who demonstrate abnormal cardiac troponins in isolation are at increased risk of adverse outcomes including short-term (30-day) and long-term mortality.^{22,23}

+The treatment of ischaemic heart disease should be according to guidelines irrespective of the presence of COPD and vice versa.